Ayana Evans: Career

-In 2017 she performed "Throwing Hexes" as part of the Barnes Foundation's "A Person of the Crowd" exhibition.
+In 2017, she performed "Throwing Hexes" as part of the Barnes Foundation's "A Person of the Crowd" exhibition.
 Also in 2017, she performed "African Body Snatchers" at the 7th Annual Chale Wote Street Art Festival in Accra, Ghana.

-Other international performances have included the FIAP performance festival in Martinique, The Pineapple Show at Tiwani Contemporary in London and the Movement Research Performance Festival (2016 & 2018).

 In 2020, during the COVID-19 global health crisis, Evans performed online as part of the Inverse Performance Festival, "Performance-in-Place: 4 Bodies 1 Screen" at The 8th Floor, Wa Na Wari, and Company Gallery, among others.

-She has also been featured as a speaker at Black Portraitures.
+She has been featured as a speaker at Black Portraitures.